euvl/vue-notification/README.md

 <notifications group="foo" />
 ```

-In any of your files:
+In any of your vue files:

 ```javascript
 this.$notify({